sefaunal/Movie-List/README.md

 ![image](https://user-images.githubusercontent.com/83312431/170697679-e37a1481-c9b5-4c6b-89f1-5554e9fa34d3.png)

+On the first run of this project
++ Required tables will be created automatically by Hibernate/JPA Technology so you dont need to create any table manually
-On the first run of this project while there is no user entry on the database an Admin account will be created automatically.
++ Also since there is no user on the database an Admin account will be created automatically.
 The credentials are as follows:

-Mail:     sefa@admin.com
+  - Mail:     sefa@admin.com

-Password: 123456
+  - Password: 123456

-You can change this by editing MovielistApplication.java file and you can add new admin account(s) by changing its role from MySql Workbench after you create an account from register page
+    - You can change these credentials by editing MovielistApplication.java file

+If you like to add more Admin accounts, you need to:
++ Create an account from the webpage
++ Change role to 'ADMIN' on user table with using MySQL Workbench

 #### Run With IDE (e.g. IntelliJ)
 Just Run the project from IDE and type http://localhost:8080/ to your browser once the application is up and running